 NOTE: the zip contains a jar file which might alert certain browsers with a security message such as: "This type of file is not commonly downloaded".
 If this is the case, the size of the downloaded file will be zero Bytes.
 Please check your Download Manager and confirm it is safe to use the file.
 After you do this, the file will appear in Windows Explorer with the correct file size and can be unzipped as normal.

-Unzip the file to your chosen directory; open a shell in that directory and type:
+Unzip the file to your chosen directory.
+To run the program on MS-Windows with Java Version 8 runtime already installed, simply double-click the Griselda icon.
+For other systems, open a shell in the chosen directory and type:

 java -jar ./Griselda.jar